NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 Although modeling a neuronal system through the lens of cable theory is certainly complex and intricate in of itself, ngc-learn is built in this direction, starting with the idea a neuron (or a cluster of them) can be viewed as a node, or [Node](ngclearn.engine.nodes.snode) (also see {ref}`node-model`), and each bundle of synapses that connect nodes can be viewed as a cable, or [Cable](ngclearn.engine.cables.cable) (also see {ref}`cable-model`).
+Each node has different, multiple "compartments" (which are named), which are regions or slots inside the node that other nodes can deposit information/signals into.
-Each node has different, multiple "compartments" (which we allow to be named, if desired), which allows it to collect information from many different connected/related nodes and then, within its integration routine (or `step()`), decide how to combine the different signals in order to calculate its own activity (loosely corresponding to a rate-coded firing rate -- we will learn how to model spike trains in a later
+These compartments allow a node to collect information from many different connected/related nodes and then, within its integration routine (or `step()`), decide how to combine the different signals in order to calculate its own activity (loosely corresponding to a rate-coded firing rate -- we will learn how to model spike trains in a later